rike-144/Spatial_Ecology_R/exam/exam_script.md

 ![LakeKclassification](images/LakeK_classification_2.png)

 *These images show a clear difference in water area between the two lakes between 2015 and 2025.
-While Lake K retained its overall shaped and only seems to have gotten a little smaller, Lake F's water area has shifted significatntly in both extent and form.*
+While Lake K retained its overall shaped and only seems to have gotten a little smaller, Lake F's water area has shifted significantly in both extent and form.*
 <p>
 <br>
 </p>